 TGbt editor: change first paragraph as follows:

-The PTKSA results from a successful 4-way handshake, FT 4-way handshake, FT protocol, FT resource request protocol, FILS authentication, PASN authentication, or EDPKE authentication.
+The PTKSA results from a successful 4-way handshake, FT 4-way handshake, FT protocol, FT resource request protocol, FILS authentication, PASN authentication, EDPKE authentication or PQC PASN authentication.
 This security association is also bidirectional.
-PTKSAs, except those established using PASN authentication or EDPKE authentication, have the same lifetime as the PMKSA or PMK-R1 security Association, whichever comes first.
-PTKSAs for PASN authentication or EDPKE authentication have a minimum of the lifetime of the PMKSA used and the timeout negotiated, if any, during PASN authentication.
-Because the PTKSA is tied to the PMKSA or to a PMK-R1 security association, it only has the additional information from the 4-way handshake, FT Protocol authentication, FILS authentication, PASN authentication, or EDPKE authentication.
+PTKSAs, except those established using PASN authentication, EDPKE authentication or PQC PASN authentication, have the same lifetime as the PMKSA or PMK-R1 security Association, whichever comes first.
+PTKSAs for PASN authentication, EDPKE authentication or PQC PASN authentication have a minimum of the lifetime of the PMKSA used and the timeout negotiated, if any, during PASN authentication or PQC PASN authentication.
+Because the PTKSA is tied to the PMKSA or to a PMK-R1 security association, it only has the additional information from the 4-way handshake, FT Protocol authentication, FILS authentication, PASN authentication, EDPKE authentication or PQC PASN authentication.
 There shall be only one PTKSA per key ID per band (see 12.6.20 (Multi-band RSNA)) or per MLD setup (see 35.3.5 (ML (re)setup)) with the same Supplicant and Authenticator MAC addresses.

 TGbt editor: please add the following new clause

+12.XX PQC PASN

+12.XX.1 General

+If dot11PQC PASN is true, then dot11KEKPASNActivated is set to true.

+PQC PASN (PQC PASN) is an RSNA authentication protocol in all cases between two STAs where it relies on the existence of a PMKSA for an AKMP, termed base AKMP for PQC PASN.
+It is a non-RSNA protocol when there is no PMKSA and the corresponding base AKMP used with it.
+The protocol supports PTKSA establishment with and without mutual authentication.PQC PASN is an either RSNA or non-RSNA authentication protocol that uses the PASN procedures (see 12.13 (Preassociation security negotiation)) with the following differences:

+—The three Authentication frames are exchanged by two PQC STAs.

+— The three Authentication frames have the Authentication Algorithm Number field set to <ANA> (PQC Authentication).

+12.XX.2 Discovery of an PQC PASN capable AP

+An AP indicates it is capable of performing PQC PASN by including the PQC PASN AKMP as part of the RSNE included in Beacon frame or Probe Response frame.
+When PQC PASN AKMP is advertised, the AP shall also include at least one additional AKMP in the RSNE unless it allows PTKSA derivation without authentication using the PQC Public keys and the corresponding Ciphertext exchanged during PQC PASN authentication.